 There are some LMIA applications that are exempt from the recruitment requirement.
-One of these is the Global Talent Stream (GTS), which offers two possible avenues for applying for a work permit (Category A and B), both of which have a standard processing time of two weeks.
+These applications are made through the Global Talent Stream (GTS), which offers two possible avenues for applying for a work permit (Category A and B), both of which have a standard processing time of two weeks.

-Category A is for high-growth companies that are looking to hire unique and specialized talent, and that have been referred to the GTS by one of the stream's Designated Partners.
+Category A is for high-growth companies that are looking to hire unique and specialized talent and that have been referred to the GTS by one of the stream's Designated Partners.
 Category B is for employers seeking to hire highly-skilled foreign workers with occupations found on the Global Talent Occupations List.
 These occupations have been determined by the government to be in-demand, so the list may be updated to reflect labour market needs.

-Employers will be required to work with a special GTS sub-division of the ESDC to develop a Labour Market Benefits Plan (LMBP).
-The LMBP will identify the activities that the employer will commit to undertake in exchange for, or as a result of, the hiring of foreign workers.
-Employers applying under Category A must commit directly or indirectly to creating jobs for Canadian citizens and permanent residents.
-Those applying under Category B are required to commit to increasing skills transfer and training investments for both Canadian citizens and permanent residents.
-Employers in both categories will need to commit to at least two additional complementary benefits (these cannot be the same as the mandatory benefits).
+Employers will be required to work with a special GTS sub-division of the ESDC to develop a Labour Market Benefits Plan (LMBP), which will identify activities benefiting the Canadian labour market that the employer will commit to undertake in exchange for, or as a result of, hiring foreign workers.

 Progress reviews will be completed by the ESDC on an annual basis to measure how well each employer is meeting the specified commitments detailed within their LMBP.

 Employers looking to utilize the GTS will need to ensure that the wages being offered to the foreign worker candidate(s) meet the requirements of the stream and of the category being pursued.
-Employers will be accountable for annually reviewing and adjusting wages to ensure they remain in line with the prevailing wage requirements.
+Employers will be accountable for annually reviewing and adjusting wages to ensure they remain in line with prevailing wage requirements.

 As a general rule, foreign nationals require a positive LMIA to obtain a Canadian work permit.
 However, there are many exceptions to this rule, most of which fall under the IMP.
 A significant number of the work permits provided to foreign nationals each year in Canada are LMIA-exempt.
 Companies should always first consider whether these exemptions are available to new foreign hires/assignees, as LMIA-exempt work permit applications are typically more straightforward and processed faster.
-The IMP offers more certainty and predictability, and would therefore be the preferred application route for an employer seeking to bring foreign talent to Canada.
+The IMP offers more certainty and predictability and would therefore be the preferred application route for an employer seeking to bring foreign talent to Canada.